-f) sign subsequent delivery contracts for the solar panel project at Riverside Leisure; and g) to sign subsequent procurement contracts for the energy network items detailed within the report.
+f) to the Executive Director of Housing and Community Safety to sign subsequent delivery contracts for the solar panel project at Riverside Leisure.

+g) to the Chief Finance Officer to sign subsequent procurement contracts for the energy network items detailed within the report.